regisdantas/matilha-shared-lists/README.md

 # matilha-shared-lists

-Family list-organizer web app built with REST, React, and TypeScript.
-Create a “pack” family group to share tasks, shopping lists, and reminders in real time.
+Family list-organizer web app built with Expo, React Native, and TypeScript.
+Create a family group to share tasks, shopping lists, and reminders in real time.
 Members can view, edit, and sync lists across the browser, or keep personal lists individually.

 ---